 Tour Itinerary – subject to change

-March 20 - Arrive in Tokyo Narita International in late afternoon/early evening where we’ll meet guests arriving on other flights and then we’ll take a train into Tokyo (Shinagawa area) then taxi to hotel & check-in.
-Once we are all settled-in at the hotel head out for dinner and then our first evening/night shoot.
+March 24 - Arrive in Tokyo and check-in to hotel.
+Once we are all settled-in at the hotel head out for dinner.
 We have many options.
+(D)

-March 21 - Today after breakfast we’ll travel to Kamakura via train (app.
+March 25 - Today after breakfast we’ll travel to Kamakura via train (app.
 1 hr.) where we’ll explore this former feudal capital of Japan.
 We plan to visit and photograph the following – Engaku-ji, Tokei-ji, Jochi-ji, Kencho-ji, Tsurugaoka Hachimangu, Jufuku-ji, Kotoku-in (Great Buddha), Hase-dera and we’ll wander the two most famous streets in Kamakura – Wakamiya Oji & Komachi Dori.
 Of course, something will catch your eye as we wander – feel free to shoot all you want.
-We’ll break for lunch and will also shoot Blue Hour in Kamakura and then have dinner there before heading back into Tokyo for the evening/night shoot where we have our choice of Ginza, Yurakucho, Akihabara, Kabukicho, or even Shibuya.
+We’ll break for lunch and will also shoot Blue Hour in Tokyo where we have our choice of Ginza, Kabukicho, or even Shibuya.
+(B, L, D)

-March 22 - This morning we will rise VERY early (I suggest 3AM) and head to the world famous Tsukiji fish market to see if we can get lucky enough to be some of the 150 photographers they let in daily to shoot the tuna auction.
-If not, we improvise and find other things to shoot in this massive wholesale seafood/foods market.
-Once the market has calmed down we settle in for Sushi for breakfast – yes, sushi/sashimi for breakfast at one of the local shops.
-Does not get any fresher than this!
-During the day we’ll head to Meiji Shrine, The Imperial Palace area, Harajuku and in the early evening right before the height of rush hour we’ll hit Shibuya Crossing at Blue Hour and when done there have dinner and then head to the Shinjuku area where we’ll shoot the Golden Gai (AKA Piss Alley) – a spot of many small bars and eating places that are full of colorful people, spots and intimate scenes.
+March 26 - This morning after breakfast we’ll head to Meiji Shrine, Harajuku, The Imperial Palace area, and in the early evening right before the height of rush hour we’ll hit Shibuya Crossing at Blue Hour and when done there have dinner and then head to the Shinjuku area where we’ll shoot the Golden Gai (AKA Piss Alley) – a spot of many small bars and eating places that are full of colorful people, spots and intimate scenes.
+(B, L, D)

-March 23 - Head to Nikko via train (app.
+March 27 - Head to Nikko via train (app.
 2hrs.) after an early breakfast.
 Arrive and check-in at our hotel (right across street from station).
 Head out to begin the day of shooting – Kanmangafuchi Gorge, Shinkyo Bridge, Toshogu Shrine & Complex, Taiyuibyo, Rinnoji, Futarasan Shrine, and more as time permits.
 We’ll time our day to be in a good location for Blue Hour.
+(B, L, D)

-March 28 - Today we will wander Kyoto and visit several locations to shoot Temples, Shrines and the fall foliage.
-The plan is Kiyomizu-dera, Fushimi Inari, Nanzen-ji, Zenrin-ji, Eikando, Ginkaku-ji (The Silver Pavilion), and more if time permits.
+March 31 - Today we have a free day to explore Kyoto/Nara/Himeji/Osaka on your own OR you can stay with me (Mike Gulbraa) and we'll explore what the groups wants to do together.
+It is very easy to use our rail pass and visit Nara and Himeji and still catch late afternoon and evening images in Kyoto.
+Those that want to wander Kyoto on their own I recommend visiting Kiyomizu-dera, Fushimi Inari, Nanzen-ji, Zenrin-ji, Eikando, Ginkaku-ji (The Silver Pavilion), and more if time permits.
 Good walking shoes are a MUST today.
 This evening we’ll end with a shoot and dinner at Ponto Cho - a kilometer long, narrow pedestrian street lined with restaurants and bars.
 It is a former red-light district and has the Old Kyoto feel.
 It is great for taking photos in the early evening, and we might get a glimpse of Maiko walking past.
 We’ll select a Blue Hour location – like Ponto Cho and see what develops.
+(B, L, D)